Chelsea transfer ban: Blues unable to sign new players for next two windows | Goal.com

 Chelsea banned from signing new players for next two transfer windows

-FIFA have banned Chelsea from signing new players in the next two transfer windows after breaching rules relating to the registration of players under 18, football's governing body has confirmed.
+FIFA has banned Chelsea from signing new players in the next two transfer windows after breaching rules relating to the registration of players under 18.

+The ban relates to cases involving 29 young players, with the Blues having been accused of committing "several other infringements relating to registration requirements for players".

 "Chelsea was found to have breached art.
 19 of the Regulations in the case of twenty-nine (29) minor players and to have committed several other infringements relating to registration requirements for players.
 The club also breached art.
 18bis of the Regulations in connection with two agreements it concluded concerning minors and which allowed it to influence other clubs in transfer-related matters.